ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

 phishing | Phishing websites and/or email.
-pingDeath | Oversized IP packet. portScan | Scanning for open ports and vulnerable services. refererTool | Referer tools, see referer module. spoofing | Email sender spoofing. sqlInjection | Attempts at SQL injection.
+pingDeath | Oversized IP packet. portScan | Scanning for open ports and vulnerable services. probing | Site scanning/probing is the main technique attackers use to gather as much information as possible about a Web application and the supporting infrastructure. refererTool | Referer tools, see referer module. spoofing | Email sender spoofing. sqlInjection | Attempts at SQL injection.